daz-ml-lab/test-structure/README.md

-Below is a **final** example of a **README.md** document you can place at the root of your repository.
-It explains the entire workflow—from initial setup through daily usage—and is intended both for new team members getting started and for existing users who need a refresher.

----

 # Project Workflow & Onboarding Guide

 Welcome to the **Project** repository!
 This guide explains how to set up your environment, how to work in your personal sandbox using your machine’s hostname, and how code is eventually promoted to the shared library (`src/`) and official notebooks (`notebooks/`).
 Automated commits ensure your sandbox work is backed up hourly, but you can still manually commit and push anytime.